SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Gitbash ---> Is an SSH client and also a mini linux.
 - Protocols ---> We have different types of protocols like HTTP, HTTPS, SSH, SMTP, DNS etc.
 - $ ---> Normal user ; # ---> Root user (Sudo su -) to exit from root just type exit.
-- Pwd ---> Present working directory you will be directly land in /c/users/saikiran
+- Pwd ---> Present working directory you will be directly landed in /c/users/saikiran
 - How to get help from any particular command ? <command_name> --help
+- What are the basic linux commands ?
 - What are the basic Git commands ? https://dzone.com/articles/top-35-git-commands-with-examples-and-bonus
 - Everything is CRUD in software industry (Example of facebook)
 - How to update a file with content, save, read ?
 Just press enter and ctrl+d